evoflowdt/playercode/replit.md

 -   **Content & Automation**: Offers content templates for quick display configuration and bulk operations for displays and content items.
 -   **Scheduling Enhancements**: Implements an advanced, priority-based scheduling system with dayparting support.
 -   **Cross-Platform Experience**: Features a comprehensive mobile-responsive design across all pages and Progressive Web App (PWA) support for Apple iOS, Android, and Windows.
 -   **Downloads Page**: Public page providing detailed, beginner-friendly step-by-step build instructions for the EvoFlow Desktop Player across Windows, macOS, and Linux platforms.
 Includes 50+ new translation keys with time estimates, exact commands, prerequisite explanations, and installation guidance for non-technical users.
+Additionally displays available pre-built releases when published by administrators.
+-   **Player Releases Management**: Complete GitHub-integrated release management system allowing administrators to upload player software versions to GitHub Releases.
+Includes protected admin interface at `/releases` for managing releases (upload, view, delete) and automatic display of available downloads on the public `/downloads` page.
+Integrates with Replit's GitHub connector for OAuth authentication and secure asset management.

 ### System Design Choices
 -   **Data Flow**: Frontend communicates with the Express backend via TanStack Query and authorization headers; backend interacts with PostgreSQL using Drizzle ORM.
 WebSockets provide real-time updates.